Key Takeaways

 The Difference Between Ancient and Modern Turtles

-Unlike modern turtles that are toothless, the discovered prehistoric turtles have teeth.
-The earliest ancient turtles also lacked a shell with plastron and carapace, which modern turtles normally have.
+Unlike modern turtles that are toothless, the discovered prehistoric turtles, often referred to as turtle dinosaurs, have teeth.
+The earliest ancient turtles, which raise questions like “are turtles dinosaurs?”, also lacked a shell with plastron and carapace, features that modern turtles normally have.

-But it is believed that these ancient turtles later evolved to provide stability and locomotion to modern turtles.
-It is because they possessed broad ribbed structures, which are considered precursors for shells.
+However, it is believed that these ancient turtle dinosaurs later evolved to provide stability and locomotion to modern turtles.
+This is attributed to their possession of broad ribbed structures, which are considered precursors for shells.
+These evolutionary traits have sparked curiosity and debate about the relationship between turtles and dinosaurs.

 The evolution of the carapace (the top part of the turtle’s shell) is a wonderful example of how animals change over time.
 We can deduce from studying the bone structures in ancient turtles that evolved after the plastron (bottom part).